yiisoft/form/docs/guide/en/field-configuration.md

         ],
     ],
     defaultConfig: 'main',
-    validationRulesEnricher: new MyValidationRulesEnricher(),
 );
 ```

-You can additionally set (optional):

-- config used as a default one using `defaultConfig` option;
+You can additionally set (optional) config used as a default one using `defaultConfig` option.
-- [enricher](validation-rules-enrichment.md) instance used to enrich fields depending on their type from given
-validation rules.

 ## Built-in themes